Ahithophel and the Consequences of an Unforgiving Spirit

 what had transpired.
 It is obvious that Ahithophel found out about the king’s affair with his granddaughter and

 circumstances surrounding the untimely death of her husband.
 Most importantly, GOD KNEW!
-Luke 12:2 For there
+Luke 12:2

 is nothing covered, that shall not be revealed; neither hid, that shall not be known.
 Therefore whatsoever ye have